 I left her again to return back to Japan, and it still sucked.
 Now don’t get me wrong, I definitely wanted her to be in Japan with me, but to fly her there on anything but military orders was beyond expensive.
 I looked into several methods when I had to leave her, and then there was the possibility that because she was a member of the bully breeds, the risk of having difficulties in the air was higher.
 All in all, it was safer for her to stay where she was.

 A few weeks back, I got an urgent message to call her guardian as soon as possible.
 It turns out that during a car ride, Suki was not herself.
 There were many things that were just not right.
 So she was taken to the vet.
 She was there for several days.
 While there she had several seizures, and eventually passed.
 Devastated, I called the owners of her parents.
 I needed to know if this was a genetic issue or an odd occurrence.
 They had no answers for me.
 Both of her parents are about ten years old, alive, and healthy.
 Confused, she was sent to a lab.
-Further tests determined she had a heat stroke that lead to all the seizures and what not.
+Further tests determined that what we thought was a heat stroke was actually cause by something different.
+When she was a puppy under the care of someone else, there were some shots that were not taken care of.
+That lead to something lingering in her that lead to all the seizures and what not.
 Just a few months before her fifth birthday, she was gone.

 So here I am, an ocean away, dealing with the death of my dog.
 I know I don’t show my feelings, because people tell me I don’t look or act very upset about it.
 I just process differently.
 I was told to just go buy another dog, but those people just don’t understand.
 There was a connection between Suki and me.
 She was special, she was stubborn, and she was mine.
 We had plans for when I returned to the states.
 There were road trips, hikes, and vacations planned that included her.
 Now, they’re just plans.